 Nodak Mutual Insurance Company was organized by the North Dakota Farm Bureau to provide insurance protection for its members.
 We have a royalty agreement with the North Dakota Farm Bureau that recognizes the use of their trademark and provides royalties to them based on the premiums written on Nodak Insurance Company's insurance policies.
-Royalties paid to the North Dakota Farm Bureau were \$1,289,000 for the year ended December 31, 2017.
+Royalties paid to the North Dakota Farm Bureau were \$1,315,000 and \$1,289,000 for the years ended December 31, 2018 and 2017, respectively.
 Mr. Missling serves as Executive Vice President of the North Dakota Farm Bureau.

-Except for the transactions described above, we have not engaged in any transactions with, loaned money to or incurred any indebtedness to, or otherwise proposed to engage in transactions with, loan money to or incur any indebtedness to, any related person, promoter or control person in an amount that in the aggregate exceeds \$120.000.
+Except for the transactions described above, since January 1, 2017, we have not engaged in any transactions with, loaned money to or incurred any indebtedness to, or otherwise proposed to engage in transactions with, loan money to or incur any indebtedness to, any related person, promoter or control person in an amount that in the aggregate exceeds \$120,000.